The following pertains to all the training courses we offer.

 Is there a pre-class assignment?

 Yes.
-If at all possible, please plan two hours prior to class.
+If at all possible, please plan two hours before class.
 If you sign up for the class at the last minute, plan to do the pre-class assignment as soon as possible.
 The pre-class assignment will be of great benefit to you.
 You will receive an automated email with the instructions for the pre-class assignment immediately after you register and make payment for your course.

 Are there group activities?